Heart Health for Seniors: Navigating Cardiovascular Wellness

 Understanding the Aging Heart

 For seniors in the Milwaukee area, where environmental factors like cold winters can put additional strain on the heart, understanding these biological shifts is the first step toward effective prevention.
-It's not just about "getting older"; it's about adapting your lifestyle to support your heart's changing needs.
+Cold weather causes blood vessels to constrict, forcing the heart to work harder to pump blood throughout the body.
+It's not just about "getting older"; it's about adapting your lifestyle and environment to support your heart's changing needs throughout every season.

 Key Indicators of Heart Health